isomerpages/moe-bendemeersec/_cca/Performing Arts/Modern Dance.md

 <p style="text-align:justify; font-style:italic">I joined the CCA because I have a keen interest in Dance.
 I also feel that dancing is one way for me to relieve my stress especially at times when I feel overwhelmed.
 Overall, being in the Dance CCA has taught me to be more confident in expressing my emotions.
 My fellow Dance Club members have been very friendly, helpful and welcoming.
 I feel very comfortable being in the club and I truly enjoy being a member of the Dance CCA. </p>

 **- Nur Diniy Insyirah (3R8)**

+<p style="text-align:justify; font-style:italic">Personally, I never considered myself an art student, as my interests lay outside the realm of performing arts.
+However, being a part of this CCA has not only provided me with new knowledge and skills but also a sense of belonging.
+Dance has become an integral part of my identity, and I am eternally grateful for the opportunities this CCA has afforded me. </p>

+**- Naila Najiba (3R1)**